What does it mean to be a Good WiFi Citizen?

 Using MWireless is sort of like what Peter Parker's uncle said: "With great power, comes great responsibility."
 (Okay, French majors, we know Voltaire said it first.)

-It may not be obvious at first, but what you do when you're in your residence halls or walking around on campus CAN affect MWireless' signal strength for those around you.
-Setting up your own wireless hotspot or router will make sure nobody wins—cooperation and good etiquette is necessary for everyone to get the connection they need!
+It may not be obvious at first, but what you do when you're in your residence halls or walking around on campus can affect MWireless' performance for those around you.
+Setting up your own WiFi hotspot or router will make sure nobody wins—cooperation and good etiquette is necessary for everyone to get the connection they need!
 This is what being a good WiFi citizen is all about.

 Earn your Good WiFi Citizen Cred